JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.1/notes.md

 ### Distributed

-### Embedded,
+### Embedded

-### Multi-tasking,
+### Multi-tasking
+A single user OS that supports several user applications running at once.
+These are the operating systems that are on most PCs and laptops.
+They need to be able to swap between programs for the user, by managing multiple cores or asigning time to a single core efficiently.

+Examples
+- Windows
+- MacOS
+- Linux

 ### Multiuser
+An Os that provides resources for multiple users to access the same system.
+The use of resources is controlled so that no user is limited by the others.

 ### Real-time
-RT operating systems process applications that have critically defined time restraints.
+Real time OSs process applications that have critically defined time restraints.
 It must be fast, responsive, and know how to manage limitations.
-Responses need to be consistently fast and respond in a garanteed time.
+Responses need to be consistently fast and respond in a garanteed time - it is vital that the time for each operation is identical.
 Outputs must be completed before the next input.
 And unexpected events must be passed in parralel and be reacted to quickly.
+From what i understand - real time can be seen as an operating system that syncs up actions to a clock, since the actions it performs rely on the time.

 Examples
 - plane autopilet systems
 - self driving cars
+- scientifical instruments
+- industrial systems